-CERM PI's Library Impact Surveys are a powerful tool that quantify the role and significance of libraries to local communities.
-They measure the level of quality of service, and satisfaction, customers have with their libraries and the benefits they receive from attending such as connectiveness and wellbeing.
-Similar to our Customer Service Quality survey, the Library Impact Survey measures customers’ expectations compared to their perceptions of the library's actual performance in a range of dimensions such as: resources, programs and events, staff responsiveness, facility cleanliness, patron behaviour and social impacts.
+CERM PI's Library Surveys are a powerful tool that quantify the role and significance of libraries to local communities.
+They measure the quality of service and satisfaction customers have with their libraries, and the benefits they experience from attending such as connectiveness and wellbeing.
+Similar to our Customer Service Quality survey, the library survey measures customers’ expectations compared to their perceptions of the library's actual performance in a range of dimensions such as: resources, programs and events, staff responsiveness, facility cleanliness, patron behaviour and social impacts.
 Any identified gaps between expectations and performance are opportunities to target specific areas to raise the overall service delivery and impact of the library service.
-We employ a relatively standardised survey across libraries to allow for benchmarking criteria to be developed.
-However, we can also cater surveys to the specific needs of our clients.
-A detailed report is compiled for clients which can be used to make evidence based decisions and independent reporting.

 Customers complete an online questionnaire answering a set of pre-programmed questions relating to their experiences of service quality and social impact at your facility.
 This questionnaire can be accessed via a smartphone or a computer at home or at the library.
 We also provide paper copies for any customers preferring to participate this way.
 View sample survey.

 At survey completion we analyse the data and compile a detailed report outlining your customers’ perceptions of service quality and social impact at your facility which includes an indication of how your facility is performing against others in similar operating environments.
-View sample report.

 "Working with Olly and CERM PI, UniSA Business has been great.
 Good initial meetings determining requirements and timeline.
 Was very responsive and open to making adjustments to satisfaction survey during the planning phase.
 The outputted report is a great piece of work that clearly showed in which areas we were performing and what needed improvement.
 This was very timely for our Library to plan our goals and to continue to build our services to meet needs of the community"